The History of Whoo

 ⬥ Jinjusansam™ (진주산삼, 珍珠山蔘)

-“Jinjusansam™” (진주산삼, 珍珠山蔘) is a proprietary herbal complex that combines the properties of Wild-Simulated Ginseng and Pearls.
+“Jinjusansam™” (진주산삼, 珍珠山蔘) is an exclusive herbal complex developed by The History of Whoo.
+The ingredient combines the beneficial properties of Wild-Simulated Ginseng with those of pearls.

-Panax Ginseng is one of the most expensive Hanbang herbs.
-Ginseng is also known as “Shincho” (신초, 神草), meaning “God’s Herb”, and in Oriental Medicine it’s commonly used to replenish Qi (“tonify Qi”) across the Five Organs (오장, 五臟)3.
+Panax Ginseng, often referred to as “Shincho” (신초, 神草) or “God’s Herb,” is one of the most valuable Hanbang herbs.
+In the context of Oriental Medicine, it is frequently used to replenish Qi (“tonify Qi”) across the Five Organs (오장, 五臟)3.

-Wild Ginseng (Panax Ginseng Meyer cv.
-Silvatica) and Cultivated Ginseng present significant differences, in terms of market price, morphology and of general properties.
-In fact, Wild Ginseng was shown to contain at least 10 times the amount of active compounds of Cultivated Ginseng2.
-This enhanced effectiveness, along with its natural scarcity and difficult availability, make Wild Ginseng one of the most precious herbal remedies in Oriental Medicine.
+There are significant differences between Wild Ginseng (Panax Ginseng Meyer cv.
+Silvatica) and Cultivated Ginseng, particularly regarding market value, physical characteristics, and overall properties.
+Research indicates that Wild Ginseng contains at least ten times the amount of active compounds found in Cultivated Ginseng2.
+This greater potency, coupled with its natural scarcity and difficult availability, positions Wild Ginseng as one of the most valuable herbal remedies in Oriental Medicine.

 Different morphological characteristics of Wild Ginseng (sx) and Cultivated Ginseng (dx). (source: YTN)

-Due to the scarcity of the plant, many Wild Ginseng plants currently on the market are obtained through human intervention.
-This type of Wild Ginseng is called “Wild-Simulated Ginseng” and results from humans planting ginseng seeds in an environment where Wild Ginseng usually grows, allowing the plant to develop as naturally as possible.
+Due to the natural scarcity of the plant, many Wild Ginseng plants found on the market are produced through human intervention.
+This variety, known as “Wild-Simulated Ginseng,” is created by planting ginseng seeds in environments that closely resemble the natural habitats of Wild Ginseng, and subsequently allowing the plants to develop as naturally as possible.

-In many East Asian countries, Pearl Powder has been used for centuries as a beauty tonic to promote a brighter complexion.
-The Donguibogam (the most representative text of Traditional Korean Medicine) describes the benefits of Pearl Powder as follows:
+Pearl powder has been traditionally used in many East Asian countries to promote a luminous complexion.
+The Donguibogam, the most representative text of Traditional Korean Medicine, describes the benefits of pearl powder as follows:

 “When you mix pearl powder with milk and apply it, it removes dark spots and improves complexion by making skin tone more radiant.“